minio/minio/pkg/madmin/API.md

 <a name="SetConfig"></a>
 ### SetConfig(config io.Reader) error
-Set a new `config.json` for a Minio server.
+Set a new `config.json` for a MinIO server.

 __Example__